chinchay/fixingCfgFiles/README.md

 To customize it, just modify the following lines in fixing_cfgFiles.cpp:

   ## Names of all participant elements:
-  Write down the names of all the chemical elements in your project, even if is not present in the POSCAR (a binary may be part of a ternary alloy study, for example):
+  Write down the names of all the chemical elements in your project, even if part of them are not present in the POSCAR (a binary may be part of a ternary alloy study, for example):

   vector<string> allElementNames = {string("Co"), string{"Ni"}, string("Ti")};